 1. Long Form Content vs Short Form Content

 Today, people use mobile devices to share content.
 It indicates that people will share short content more than lengthy content.
 The research says something else.

 Perhaps, now you understand why we used the word, “Lazy Content Writers” at the start of the post.
-The chart indicates, people like to share informative, in-depth and well-researched articles.
+The chart indicates that people like to share informative, in-depth, and well-researched articles.

 The research stretches further to include The NY Times analysis on articles that were emailed.
 It indicates that longer articles are shared more often than shorter ones.

 What Makes a Longer Post More Likely to be Shared?